hixvmx/tp/README.md

-`Don't forget to open the project in different windows/browsers to test the real-time notifications.!`
+`Don't forget to open the project in different windows/browsers with different accounts to test the real-time notifications.!`

 **By: www.hixvm.com**